stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 * 9 months later I participated in a 1-month data science school (Big Dive in Turin).
 * 8 months later I went to a summer internship in data science in San Francisco (for 4 months).
 * I started part-time freelancing (as I was finishing my PhD).
-* After finishing PhD I made it may main activity.
+* After finishing PhD I made it my main activity.

 All projects required me to learn something new - be it a library, a machine learning model or a software tool.